MarcCorpuz/WD-Template-Corpuz-SW/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project? - The project is designed  for publishing
-- Whats the purpose
+- Whats the purpose? - The primary purpose of this project is to make the publishing industry accessible
 - What are key components
 - What technology used and how it is used

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- Single Page Website
 - Parallax transition
 - Transactional